21.6. NFS Server Configuration

 - Specify local group ID for anonymous users — If Treat all client users as anonymous users is selected, this option lets you specify a group ID for the anonymous user.
 This option corresponds to

-To edit an existing NFS share, select the share from the list, and click thebutton.
-To delete an existing NFS share, select the share from the list, and click the button.
+To edit an existing NFS share, select the share from the list, and click the Properties button.
+To delete an existing NFS share, select the share from the list, and click the Delete button.

-After clickingto add, edit, or delete an NFS share from the list, the changes take place immediately — the server daemon is restarted and the old configuration file is saved as
+After clicking OK to add, edit, or delete an NFS share from the list, the changes take place immediately — the server daemon is restarted and the old configuration file is saved as

 /etc/exports.bak.
 The new configuration is written to